netxms/netxms-doc/admin/data-collection.rst

 In case of table DCIs, ``$1`` special variable is an object of type Table.

 For more information about |product_name|
-scripting language, please consult :ref:`scripting` chapter in this manual.
+scripting language, please refer to :ref:`scripting` chapter in this manual.

 Transformation script can be tested in the same view, by clicking :guilabel:`Test...` and entering test input data.